-- Liaise with the American Embassy, the embassies representing all other FIE students and Spain authorities on suggested precautions - Issue updated security advice to all students and visiting faculty - Review programme status with US campus co-coordinators and visiting faculty - Set up a student counselling centre to include trained student/peer counsellors - Advise and brief FIE staff, visiting faculty and FIE faculty to discuss the crisis in the classroom.
-The familiar and potentially "calming" presence of visiting faculty from "home" institutions should be fully utilised, where possible - Set up an Information Centre to control rumours and prevent anxiety - Contact Spain support services assisting with US and other citizens abroad - Maintain regular contact with other US student programmes in Spain - Refer to the students' travel forms if submitted - The EIRG will convene, representing students, parents (when possible), faculty, emergency agencies and administration to evaluate the effectiveness of the procedure and amend it accordingly.
+- Advise and brief FIE staff, visiting faculty and FIE faculty to discuss the crisis in the classroom.
+The familiar and potentially "calming" presence of visiting faculty from "home" institutions should be fully utilised, where possible - Set up an Information Centre to control rumours and prevent anxiety - Contact Spanish support services assisting with US and other citizens abroad - Maintain regular contact with other US student programmes in Spain - Refer to the students' travel forms if submitted - × The EIRG will convene, representing students, parents (when possible), faculty, emergency agencies and administration to evaluate the effectiveness of the procedure and amend it accordingly.

-- Denotes action taken - × Denotes post or follow up measures or procedures
+- Denotes preventative measures or procedures - Denotes action taken - × Denotes post or follow up measures or procedures